 The next few years saw the business continue to grow with Janet, Syd’s daughter joining the business.
 Janet joined the company covering holidays and working weekends in the shop before leaving school at fifteen and completing her City & Guilds in baking and a night school in sugarcraft.

 On Syd’s retirement, Janet took the position of Managing Director and has steadily grown the business to six shops with all the baking now under one roof, extending the bakery at Spencers Wood to accommodate the extra production.
 Janet continues to be found in the bakery ensuring our high standards are achieved and her husband Steve, who she met in the bakehouse, is our Bread Bakery Manager with over 45 years continuous service.

-In 1983, Alan, Syd’s son joined the business as a baker and today is a director alongside Janet and is still baking, delivering and looks after the maintenance of our shops and equipment.
-Alan’s wife, Genia spent over 15 years working in the office alongside Janet and helps in the shops and assisting with our home deliveries at peak times.
+In 1983, Alan, Syd’s son joined the business as a baker and today is a director alongside Janet and is still baking, delivering, and looks after the maintenance of our shops and equipment.
+Alan’s wife, Genia spent over 15 years working in the office alongside Janet and helping in the shops, and assisting with our home deliveries at peak times.